Rancho Dolores

+Rancho Dolores is a village in Belize District, Belize, about 45 miles from Belize City.
 Part of the interest of Rancho Dolores is the way Creole life has been preserved, in contrast to the other villages, where is it largely moribund.
 Cooking is still done on the traditional firehearth, using the kiskis, a type of tongs made from the cohune palm.
 Every May, there are dances for Holy Week, including the hogshead dance and the plantation dance.